 Close the thermostats/pressure switches and turn the switch of Fig. 31 to position "1".

-Make sure that the lamps or testers connected to the solenoids, or indicator lights on the solenoids themselves, show that no voltage is present.
+Make sure that the lights or testers connected to the solenoids, or the pilot lights on the solenoids themselves, indicate that no voltage is present.

-If voltage is present, stop the burner immediately and check the electrical wiring
+If voltage is present, stop the burner immediately and check the electrical wiring.